Guseyn/guseyn.com/static/md/posts/eo-is-wrong.md

 I understand your frustration(if you have it).
 Probably you don't even understand what I am trying to prove.
 But give me a chance.
 Let's see how we can improve the situation and write the logic a bit different so you can understand me.

 I think there is a better solution than "Media".
-Instead of `Book` we should have object `BookAsJSON`,  which looks like:
+Instead of `Book` we should have an object `BookAsJSON`,  which looks like:

 ```java
 class BookAsJSON {